Back to previous page

 May 12, 2012 - Live Video - 65th Union of Youth Festival

-We have confirmed that the USCC video team will be streaming the festival Saturday Evening Program, as they did last year, Saturday evening, May 19th starting at 7:00 pm
+We have confirmed that the USCC video team will be streaming festival live video from the Brilliant Cultural Centre as they did last year.
+Watch live video starting at 2:00 pm Saturday afternoon and 7:00 pm Saturday evening.

 You can view the Ustream video here on our website: http://www.usccdoukhobors.org/galleries/livestream.htm